 8.7 It was Mr Diskin's view that notwithstanding the purported service charges within the development that they are not significantly deterring to occupants.
-In support of this position he provided evidence of two recent key rental transactions ("KRT") within the subject development referred to as KRT 1 (the subject property) and KRT 2 in his precis which are summarised in Appendix 2 hereto.
+In support of this position he provided evidence of two recent key rental transactions ("KRT") within the subject development referred to as KRT 1 and KRT 2 in his precis which are summarised in Appendix 2 hereto.
 He stated that there are eight units in total located within the internal mall and that in addition to the subject property only one other unit is under appeal.

-8.8 In support of his valuation of, Mr Diskin put forward five key rental transactions (KRTs) ranging from \in 82 - \in 201.30 per sq m Zone A which are set out in Appendix 2 hereto.
-In relation to KRT 1 which is the letting of the subject property, Mr Diskin analysed the net effective Zone A rate to be \in 82 per sq m.
+8.8 In support of his valuation of, Mr Diskin put forward five key rental transactions (KRTs) ranging from &82 - &201.30 per sq m Zone A which are set out in Appendix 2 hereto.
+In relation to KRT 1 which is located within the Stone Court Centre, Mr Diskin analysed the net effective Zone A rate to be &82 per sq m.
 However, he was of the view that this NER was below the NAV due to inducements including a rent free period of two months and a stepped rent until month nine for the new letting.
-He confirmed the passing rent of \in 5,200 which became effective from March 2016 was in line with his NAV and the Zone A rate of \in 150 per sq m.
+He confirmed the passing rent of &5,200 which became effective from March 2016 was in line with his NAV and the Zone A rate of &150 per sq m.